-Document Title: LAS Budgets 2011-12 Report Author(s): Amanda Cant Lead Director: Mike Dinan Contact Details: Michael.Dinan@lond-amb.nhs.uk Why is this coming to the Trust Board?
-To seek Board approval for the 2011-12 budget This paper has been previously presented to: □ Strategy Review and Planning Committee □ Senior Management Group □ Quality Committee □ Audit Committee □ Clinical Quality Safety and Effectiveness Committee □ Risk Compliance and Assurance Group □ Learning from Experience Group □ Other Recommendation for the Trust Board: To approve the 2011-12 LAS budget Executive Summary The board are asked to approve the LAS Budget for 2011-12 which will deliver a surplus of £2. million.
-The high level budgets are as follows: £.million
+Document Title: Document Title: LAS Budgets 2011-12

+Report Author(s): Amanda Cant

+Lead Director: Mike Dinan

+Contact Details: Michael.Dinan@lond-amb.nhs.uk

+Why is this coming to the Trust To seek Board approval for the 2011-12 budget

+Board?

+This paper has been previously Strategy Review and Planning Committee

+presented to: Senior Management Group

+Audit Committee

+Clinical Quality Safety and Effectiveness Committee

+Risk Compliance and Assurance Group Learning from Experience Group

+Other

+Recommendation for the Trust To approve the 2011-12 LAS budget

+Board:

+Executive Summary

+The board are asked to approve the L AS Budget for 2011-12 which will deliver a surplus of £2.7

+million.
+The high level budgets are as s follows:

+£,million

+Total income 284

+A&E income 253

+Surplus 2.7

+Cost Improvement Program 14.8

+Capital 10.8

+Key financial risks arise in relation to:

+Income streams for HART, CE RN and MPET

+Delivery of Cost Improvement

+Impact of financial risks outline •

+- impacting upon ability to deliver performance

+Key issues for the Trust Board

+The following key issues are brought to the attention of the Board:

+ver a surplus of £2.7 million in line with DH requirements.

+n the proposed budget are in line with on going discussions

+ne Heads of Terms signed on the 28 th February 2011 in

+relation to the main A&E contr act.